 Health savings accounts: If your loved one has an HSA, you may be able to withdraw money from it to pay for skilled nursing.

 Pensions and Social Security: These sources of funding could help pay for long-term care depending on your needs and the amount.

 At this point, it may seem like you have limited options, or you may be wondering how your loved one will afford the care they need.

 Your best resources are your local Area Agency on Aging, the skilled nursing community you’re considering, or your financial adviser.
 They can help you better understand your payment options and what your costs will be.

 Get your Guide to Otterbein’s SeniorLife Neighborhoods

 The way nursing homes look and operate is changing.
-Our Otterbein SeniorLife Neighborhoods provide your loved one with the comforts of home alongside the care and compassion of professional skilled nursing staff who get to know our elders as a person, not a number.
+Our Otterbein SeniorLife Neighborhoods provide your loved one with the comforts of home.
+They'll also receive the care and compassion of professional skilled nursing staff who get to know our elders as people, not numbers.

-To start learning more about Otterbein SeniorLife Neighborhoods and the benefits you’ll find there, download your free copy of the Small House...Big Difference guide.
+To start learning more about Otterbein SeniorLife Neighborhoods, download your free copy of the Small House...Big Difference guide.